|

 Classical canon 'law,' when classically 'effective,' drives

-out quantum individual free will and choice.
-It labels all nonadherents
+choice.
+It labels all nonadherents 'disloyal,'

-'disloyal,' 'unpatriotic,' and even 'criminal.'
-Classical canons
+'unpatriotic,' and even 'criminal.'
+Classical canons defy and

-defy and deny quantum
+deny quantum

 ræhlihty.